-An introduction to shop safety, design, implementation and troubleshooting of mechanical and fluid power systems.
-Includes mechanical equipment alignment, balancing and leveling as well as calculations for gears, gearboxes and motor sheaves.
-Additionally, includes pump and valve operations as well as fluid contamination and control.
-Upon successful completion students will be certified by National Coalition of Certification Centers (NC3) in Festo Advanced Manufacturing Fundamentals of Mechanical Systems and Fluid Power-Hydraulics & Pneumatics.
+This course covers the installation, use, maintenance, and troubleshooting of mechanical drive components and systems.
+Students will gain an understanding of belt drives, chain drives, gear drives, coupling and shaft alignment, bearings and linear bearings, gaskets, seals, ball screws, clutches and brakes, laser alignment, lubrication and vibration analysis.
+Upon successful completion students will be certified by National Coalition of Certification Centers (NC3) in Festo Advanced Manufacturing Fundamentals of Mechanical Systems.
 Course fee.